dunfred/GTTI-Tracker/README.md

 3. The extension monitors changes in the response containers on the webpage.
 4. When the specified text (`"Analyzing..."` or any other text) appears in the response container, the timer stops.
 5. The time taken is displayed in the popup and can be copied to the clipboard.
-6. The extension shows the current number of the `Turn`.

 ## Installation